Updated: Jul 21

-The story of Sporeshift Mushrooms..
+The story of SporeShift Mushrooms ...

 Just before our mushroom growing journey, we began the art of gardening and making a massive step in becoming fully sustainable throughout many facets of our life.
-After just a few years of producing most of our own food, keeping our own seeds and really digging deep into soil health (haha ok last pun..), sharing our knowledge and educating people to produce their own healthy food is something close and important to us.
+After just a few years of producing most of our own food, keeping our own seeds and really digging deep into soil health (haha ok last pun ...), sharing our knowledge and educating people to produce their own healthy food is something close and important to us.

-The shift to mushroom growing products ..
+The shift to mushroom growing products ...

-From >> the 'spawn' (seeds basically), to the 'substrate' (growing medium) and pasteurisation process, we wanted to give our customers at any age and background the autonomy to fully understand what is happening throughout the entire growing process and mushroom life cycle.
+From >> the 'spawn' (seeds basically), to the 'substrate' (growing medium) and pasteurisation process, we wanted to give our customers at any age and background the autonomy to fully understand what is happening throughout the entire growing process and mushroom life-cycle.
 We took our method of growing oyster mushrooms and simplified it down into an easy >> 5 step mushroom growing kit that anyone could do at home.
-This kit has become the main product as an attempt to offer 'something for everyone.'
-This kit can grow great yielding commercial Grey oyster species (Pleurotus Pulmonarius), Pink oyster (Pleurotus Djamor) or even the Native NZ Culture (Pleurotus Parsonsiae).
+This kit has become our main product as an attempt to offer 'something for everyone.'
+This kit can grow great yielding commercial Grey Oyster species (Pleurotus Pulmonarius), Pink Oyster (Pleurotus Djamor) or even the Native-NZ Culture (Pleurotus Parsonsiae).
 Each culture offering their own unique flavours, appearance and textures.

-We now offer as many >> mushroom growing products as possible to help everyone grow at home at every level, spreading the mycelial web of mushroom growing knowledge one spore-der at a time (ok i've gone too far with the cringe jokes .. this is why I grow mushrooms rather being a stand up comedian).
-We realised that most of our of learning of how to grow mushrooms came from trial and error, so having a shop set up where the products are local, shipped out quickly and affordable was key to the keen mushroom hobbyist and even novice mushroom farmers.
+We now offer as many >> mushroom growing products as possible to help everyone grow at home at every level, spreading the mycelial web of mushroom growing knowledge one spore-der at a time (ok i've gone too far with the cringe jokes ... this is why I grow mushrooms rather being a stand-up comedian).
+We realised that most of our learning on how to grow mushrooms came from trial and error: so having a shop set up where the products are local, affordable & shipped-out quickly, appeared to be key for serving the the growing number of keen mushroom hobbyists and even novice mushroom farmers.

 NZ Mushroom Cultures and Biosecurity

 Although we are limited to the varieties of mushroom species we can cultivate compared to overseas, the interest in expanding the small scale mushroom industry is still growing and evolving.
 Not only are mushrooms being grown for consumption, but fungi is being experimented with in areas not limited to: building soil health and cleaning up contaminated soil, land stability and erosion prevention, creating sustainable packaging and building products, medicinal research, and even regenerating native bush in some cases.

 For anyone interested, the official list of commercial cultures available to be imported is listed below as well as here on >> MPI's website.
-These listed species have been well studied, lab tested and approved as they are not a risk to the biosecurity of NZ's unique environment.
+These listed species have been well studied, lab tested and approved as not being a risk to the biosecurity of NZ's unique environment.
 We maintain a close relationship with MPI and keep in contact about updates on import species and where the industry is headed.

 If you have any questions and are interested in growing mushrooms for consumption or experimentally, please do not hesitate to contact us.
 We enjoy sharing our knowledge as best we can to help find new directions for the mushroom industry and support our customers every step of the way.